 A: We do not expect any other matters to be considered at the Annual Meeting.
 However, if a matter not listed on the proxy card is legally and properly brought before the Annual Meeting by a shareholder, the proxies will vote on the matter in accordance with their judgment of what is in the best interest of Rayonier.
-Under the Company's bylaws, all shareholder proposals (including director nominations) must have been received by December 3, 2004 to be considered at the Annual Meeting.
-To date, we have received no shareholder proposals (or director nominations) from shareholders for consideration at the Annual Meeting.
+Under the Company's bylaws, all shareholder proposals (including director nominations) must have been received by December 1, 2005 to be considered at the Annual Meeting.
+To date, we have not received any shareholder proposals or director nominations from shareholders that will be acted upon at the Annual Meeting.